thespcrewroy/SoftwareEngineeringTutorials/README.md

    * **Java Database Connectivity (JDBC)**: a Java API ORM that simplifies relational database access
    * **Drizzle:** a lightweight Javascript/TypeScript ORM that provides type-safe SQL queries and schema management

+## Computer Graphics
+* **Processing:** an open-source programming language and visual arts framework for creating interactive graphics
+* **ThreeJS:** a JavaScript library used to create and render interactive 3D graphics and animations in web browsers using WebGL
+* **Bokeh:** a Python visualization library used to create interactive, web-based data visualizations and dashboards

 ## Hosting & Deployment
 * **Blue Host:** a web hosting provider that offers domain, business emails, website hosting, and WordPress integration services
 * **Porkbun:** a domain registrar and web services provider known for affordable domain registration, hosting, and DNS management